 Related links

-The University of Sydney accepts students who are eligible for a range of US Veterans Affairs Benefit Programs.
-We are accredited under the Post 9/11 G.I.
-Bill to administer US Department of Veterans Affairs (DVA) funding.
+The University of Sydney accepts students who are eligible for a range of US Department of Veterans Affairs (VA) GI Bill Education Benefits.
+Recipients can study at the University of Sydney under the following benefits programs:

-If you’re eligible, the Department of Veteran Affairs will pay education benefits to assist with an approved program of education or training.
+If you’re eligible, VA will pay education benefits to assist with an approved program of education or training.
+It covers a portion of tuition and fees, a monthly housing allowance and book stipend.

 Each Veteran Affairs education program has distinct eligibility requirements under specific chapters of Title 38, US Code (USC).

-If your program is not on the list of approved programs, please contact us so we can request for it to be added.
+Below is a list of our VA approved programs.
+Each combination of a degree with its specialisation and/or major or minor must be approved by VA individually.
+If your program and specialisation combination is not on the list of approved programs, please contact us so we can request that is be approved.
 The program approval process may take up to six months, so you need to apply as early as possible.

 Approved programs include:

-You can apply for the Veterans Affairs benefits online through the Veteran online application website.
+You can apply for VA benefits online through the VA’s application website.
 To complete a paper application form, call the VA Office on 888 442 4551 (from the U.S.) to request an application form be mailed to you.
+If you want to visit in person, you can consult the list of regional VA offices.

-The Department of Veterans Affairs will issue you with a Certificate of Eligibility.
-You need to provide this to our International Loans Team to certify your enrolment.
+Once approved for benefits, VA will issue you a Certificate of Eligibility.
+You need to provide this to our International Loans Team to certify your enrollment.

 It is your responsibility to notify our International Loans Team if you reduce your hours of enrolment by withdrawing from a unit, terminating your enrolment, or making any other changes that would affect your payment status.
 If you withdraw or drop a unit, you may have to repay all or part of the benefits you received for the unit(s).